ekuester/pyGTK-XML-data-from-GPS-Track-TreeView-with-ListStore/README.md

 With the newest version of the programm this is NOT necessary anymore ...

 ### Usage:
 The program is mostly self explaining.
-On the toolbar at top of the window you will find buttons for opening a xml file, leaving the program and getting info about.
+On the toolbar at top of the window you will find buttons for opening a xml file, leaving the program and getting some info about it.
 After opening a xml file the contained track points are displayed in a table together with the calculated speed between two points.
-The total covered distance is shown at the bottom of the window.
+The total covered distance and the total duration are shown at the bottom of the window.
 Erasing and/or inserting additional points should not be difficult to implant just as storing of the modified file (but I leave that as your own task).

 Simplified example of a xml file with GPS track data: